Grails-Plugin-Consortium/grails-cxf-client/README.md

 This is rather complex exercise, but one that you can do as of version 1.2 of the plugin.

 As a convenience to the user I created an interface to inherit from that allows you to customize the specifics of the interceptor without having to inherit all the contract methods for the cxf interceptors.
-You simply have to inherit from SecurityInterceptor in the com.grails.cxf.client.security package.
+You simply have to inherit from CxfClientInterceptor in the com.grails.cxf.client.security package.
 Here is the custom interceptor I created for the demo project.

 ```groovy
 package com.cxf.demo.security